qeesung/gitaly/doc/beginners_guide.md

 since we're planning to gradually rewrite everything in Golang and want to avoid having to rewrite the tests as well.

-Because praefect lives in the same repository we need to provide database connection information in order to run tests for it successfully.
+Because Praefect lives in the same repository we need to provide database connection information in order to run tests for it successfully.
 To get more info check out [glsql](../internal/praefect/datastore/glsql/doc.go) package documentation.

-The easiest way to set up a Postgres database instance is to run it as a Docker container.
+The easiest way to set up a Postgres database instance is to run it as a Docker container:
-You can do it using command:

 ```bash
 docker rm -f $(docker ps -q --all -f name=praefect-pg) > /dev/null 2>1; \
 docker run --name praefect-pg -p 5432:5432 -e POSTGRES_HOST_AUTH_METHOD=trust -d postgres:12.6